wyhitcs/team-letsencrypt/draftv1.md

 ##2.6 Evolution Perspective

-As the business maxim tells us “the only constant  is change” （Nick, 2012）, a major concern for architects is how to build a flexible system to adapt to inevitable changes.
+As the business maxim tells us “the only constant  is change”[[1](#Nick)], a major concern for architects is how to build a flexible system to adapt to inevitable changes.
 As a result, there is constant pressure to change the system’s behavior, which in many cases requires architectural tactics to ease such process.
 The term evolution is used as the process of dealing with changes encountered during the development lifecycle.

 ###2.6.1 Requirements Capture